-- The system clock will be stopped and the application program will stop at the "HALT" instruction. - The Data Memory contents and registers will maintain their present condition. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag, PDF, will be set and the Watchdog time-out flag, TO, will be cleared. - The WDT will be cleared and resume counting if the WDT function is enabled.
-If the WDT function is disabled, the WDT will be cleared and then stopped.
+- The system clock will be stopped and the application program will stop at the "HALT" instruction. - The Data Memory contents and registers will maintain their present condition. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag PDF will be set, and WDT timeout flag TO will be cleared. - The WDT will be cleared and resume counting if the WDT function is enabled by the WDTC register.